protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 HaxeSerial     haxe serialized data
 ```

+By themselves these are not nullable.

 ####2.1.3.2 Nullables:

-Any type may be wrapped by Null<> and interpreted as
+Any type may be wrapped by Null<> for it to be interpreted as nullable.
-nullable.

 ```
 Null<Bool>